 Speaking of which, those two are your only protocol options here.
 As a low-budget device, it makes sense that it brings the usual protocols to integrate it into the control system.

 The EAX from Finetek works based on the time-of-flight concept.
 If you don’t know how that works, I invite you to read our article on ultrasonic and laser level transmitters.
 It operates in the frequency of 50 kilohertz, and its application focuses on liquids.

 You can pick two measuring ranges, either 8 or 12 meters.
 The 8-meter version works in temperatures from -40 to 70 degrees Celsius, and the 12-meter one from -40 to 60 degrees Celsius.

 Additionally, you get a blank distance here of 250 millimeters.
 By blank distance I mean that the device can only measure after this distance.
 Furthermore, it has a resolution of a single millimeter, and the electronic accuracy is +- 0.25 percent of the maximum range.

 If you want a more accurate device, the crew at Finetek have a long list of different principles for level measurement.
-You can also find some suggestions on the right side of this article in our device directory page.

 Why should I care?